pcubillos/bibmanager/docs/api.rst

     prompt: String
         Prompt text for input()'s argument.
     options: List
         List of options to accept.
-Elements in list are casted into strings.
+Elements in list are cast into strings.

     Returns
     -------